The best wired headphones you can buy in 2023

 Wired Headphones vs Wireless Headphones

 When it comes to sound quality, wired headphones are traditionally seen as having better audio quality than their wireless cousins.
-Because of the way Bluetooth technology works, the sound gets compressed during the transfer from your phone to your wireless headphones, which results in a slight loss in sound quality.
-But you don’t have that problem with wired headphones.
-Also, wired headphones have no latency, ensuring that you will never experience any audio lag.
+Because of the way Bluetooth technology works, the sound gets compressed during the transfer from your phone or computer to your wireless headphones, which results in a slight loss in sound quality.
+But this problem doesn't exist when it comes to wired headphones.
+On top of that, wired headphones have no latency, ensuring that you will never experience any audio lag.

-Furthermore, because wired headphones don't need batteries to function, they are also more reliable than their wireless counterparts.
+Additionally, because wired headphones don't need batteries to function, they are also more reliable than their wireless counterparts (and you get no surprising low battery situations).
 Oh, and you don't need to pair your wired headphones with your device.
 You just plug them in and let the music play!